ssilverman/QNEthernet/README.md

 It's likely that, if you're using the Arduino IDE, you'll need to restart it after installing the library.

+#### Implementing the mbedtls_adapter functions

+The _src/mbedtls/mbed_adapter.cpp_ file implements the allocator functions for Mbed TLS integration.
+It specifies new functions that make it a little easier to integrate the library.
+These are as follows:

+1. Type: `std::function<bool(const ip_addr_t *ip, uint16_t port)>`\
+   Name: `qnethernet_mbedtls_is_tls`\
+   Description: Determines if the connection should use TLS.
+The IP address will
+                be NULL for a server connection.
+2. Type: `std::function<void(const ip_addr_t &ipaddr, uint16_t port,
+                             const uint8_t *&cert, size_t &cert_len)>`\
+   Name: `qnethernet_altcp_tls_client_cert`\
+   Note: All the arguments are references.\
+   Description: Retrieves the certificate for a client connection.
+The values
+                are initialized to NULL and zero, respectively, before this function is called.
+The IP address and port can be used to determine the certificate data, if needed.
+3. Type: `std::function<uint8_t(uint16_t port)>`\
+   Name: `qnethernet_altcp_tls_server_cert_count`\
+   Description: Returns the certificate count for a server connection.
+4. Type: `std::function<void(uint16_t port, uint8_t index,
+                             const uint8_t *&privkey,      size_t &privkey_len,
+                             const uint8_t *&privkey_pass, size_t &privkey_pass_len,
+                             const uint8_t *&cert,         size_t &cert_len)>`\
+   Name: `qnethernet_altcp_tls_server_cert`\
+   Description: Retrieves the certificate and private key for a server
+                connection.
+The values are initialized to NULL and zero before this function is called.
+It will be called for each server certificate, a total of N times, where N is the value returned by `qnethernet_altcp_tls_server_cert_count`.
+The `index`
+                argument will be in the range zero to N-1.
+The port and certificate index can be used to determine the certificate data, if needed.

+The _MbedTLSDemo_ example illustrates how to implement these.

 #### Implementing the entropy function

 See how the _MbedTLSDemo_ example does it.
 Look for the